 Apprenticeships

-The Apprenticeship is suitable if you are a school leaver aged 16 to 18, or a young person who has little experience working in Early Years.
+The Level 2 Intermediate Apprenticeship is particularly suitable if you are a school leaver aged 16 to 18, or a young person who has little experience working in Early Years, however it is open to all ages.
 You would have a job and a wage, or be on a work placement with a weekly training allowance.
-The training is adaptable to suit your job requirements and is a very practical alternative to further or higher education or accepting employment without training.
+The training is adaptable to suit your job requirements and is a very practical alternative to further or higher education, or accepting employment without training.

-Apprenticeships are available in a wide range of subjects, and at Puffins Training we offer Apprenticeships in Early Years Care and Education.
-Your training will cover key skills such as communication and numeracy.
+Apprenticeships are available in a wide range of subjects, and at Puffins we offer apprenticeships for the Children and Young People's Workforce.
+Your training includes ICT, maths and English skills.

 Your work placement would generally be in one of Puffins of Exeter ’s nurseries, although you can be placed at any nursery setting, in either Exeter or Torquay.
 During term time, you would attend one day a week day release at our Exeter Training Centre.